 - A. Catalogs the requirements for provisional approval of projects to support planning and development of project agreements aligned with programmatic analysis and need statement.
-This approval is prerequisite to inclusion in the long-range capital plan. - B. Defines the level of approval required for preliminary administrative approval by the president as total project cost greater than \$5.0 million (currently \$2 million); and by the system office chief finance officer or designee as total project cost of \$5.0 million or less. - C. Provides for university commitment of up to \$250,000 in unrestricted funds for planning prior to requesting preliminary administrative approval.
-(This limit is currently \$50,000 with the option for the chief finance officer to permit up to \$250,000 prior to getting PAA.
-This change allows the respective university administration to commit these funds and removes the requirement for the chief finance officer to allow an expenditure over \$50,000.)
+This approval is prerequisite to inclusion in the long-range capital plan. - B. Defines the level of approval required for preliminary administrative approval by the president as total project cost greater than \$2.0 million; and by the system office chief finance officer or designee as total project cost of \$2.0 million or less.
+(FLMC decided to retain the current approval levels for PAAs) - C. Provides for university commitment of up to \$250,000 in unrestricted funds for planning prior to requesting preliminary administrative approval.
+(FLMC supports increasing the limit to \$250,000 and transferring the responsibility for approving the expenditure to the university chancellor or his designee.)